Jaguars rout Mustangs 44-8

 “We know we have a lot of season left,” he said.
 “We’re going to regroup, learn from this and start getting better every practice.”

-Howells-Dodge will host Guardian Angels Central Catholic Oct.
-8 in their final home game of the season.
+Howells-Dodge will host Guardian Angels Central Catholic on Oct.
+8 in its final home game of the season.
 Stanton returns home to face Madison.

 Stanton 0 0 8 0 — 8